choojs/nanocomponent/README.md

 ## API
 ### render = nanocomponent(HtmlOrFunctionOrObject)
-Create a render function for a component based depending on the arguments that are passed in:
-- __HTMLElement:__ cache the result of the function until it's removed from the DOM
-- __function:__ cache the result of the function until new arguments are passed or it's removed from the DOM
-- __object:__ create an object with different methods attached.
-Cached until new arguments are passed in or when it's removed from the DOM
+Create an object with different methods attached.
+Cached until new arguments are passed in or when it's removed from the DOM.
+Availble methods are:

-When passing an object, the availble methods are:
 - __render(...args):__ (required) Render DOM elements.
 - __placeholder(..args)__ Render DOM elements and delegate the `render` call to the next `requestIdleCallback` tick.
 This is useful to spread CPU intensive